Charles R. Calhoun Collection of Hurricane Preparedness Research

 Scope and Contents

-This collection contains the hurricane preparedness research done by Charles R. Calhoun, a retired U.S. Navy captain, for his corresponding book on the subject.
-Material in this collection includes correspondence, charts, reports, newspaper articles, published works, marketing materials, FEMA and Project Impact documents, and various preparedness items.
+This collection contains the hurricane preparedness research done by Charles R. Calhoun, a retired U.S. Navy captain.
+Teaming up with friend and architect Laszlo Fulop, they wrote a book called The Hurricanes Are Coming! as a way to prepare coastal residents in case of a hurricane or similiar natural disasters.
+Materials in this collection includes correspondence, charts, reports, newspaper articles, published works, marketing materials, FEMA and Project Impact documents, and various preparedness items.

 - Majority of material found within 1994-2000